Austin Powers in Goldmember: Plot

-In 2002, from his lair behind the Hollywood Sign, Dr. Evil unveils to Number 2, Mini-Me, Frau Farbissina, and Scott Evil that his plan for world domination is to travel back in time to 1975 and partner with the Dutch, gold-obsessed Johann van der Smut, who after losing his genitalia in a smelting accident, is known by the alias "Goldmember".
-Goldmember developed a power unit for a tractor beam which Dr. Evil names "Preparation H" and he intends to use it to pull a meteor into the earth.
-Austin Powers is on his way to watch a movie about his life, and the Ministry of Defence invades the lair and arrest Dr. Evil and Mini-Me.
-Queen Elizabeth II knights Austin for his service, but Austin is disappointed when his father, the famous spy Nigel Powers, does not attend the event.
-During an after party, Basil Exposition informs Austin that Nigel has been kidnapped and the only clue is that the crew of his yacht have had their genitalia painted gold.
+In 2002, from his lair behind the Hollywood Sign, Dr. Evil unveils to Number 2, Mini-Me, Frau Farbissina, and Scott Evil, his plan for world domination: traveling back in time to 1975 and partnering with the Dutch, gold-obsessed Johann van der Smut, who, after losing his genitalia in a smelting accident, is known by the alias "Goldmember".
+Goldmember developed a power unit for a tractor beam and intends to use it to pull a meteor into the earth.
+Moments after unveiling this plan, Austin Powers arrests Dr. Evil and Mini-Me.
+The Queen knights Austin for his service, but he is disappointed when his father, the famous spy Nigel Powers, does not attend the event.
+During an after party, Basil Exposition informs Austin that Nigel has been kidnapped.
+Their only clue is that the crew of Nigel's yacht have had their genitalia painted gold.

-Austin seeks Dr. Evil's help to find the culprit, but the imprisoned Dr. Evil antagonizes Austin by reminding him that his father was also absent when he was given the title of "International Man of Mystery" during their British Intelligence academy graduation, an event that angered Dr. Evil due to him being the top of the class.
-He eventually tells him that Goldmember is behind the abduction so Austin time travels to 1975 and infiltrates Goldmember's roller disco club.
-He is reunited with his former lover, FBI agent Foxxy Cleopatra, who is undercover.
-Austin locates his father but is unable to rescue him and Goldmember takes Nigel through Dr. Evil's time machine to 2002.
-Dr. Evil and Mini-Me instigate a riot in their prison, allowing them to escape.
-A British Intelligence mole named Number 3 informs Austin that Dr. Evil has moved to a new lair near Tokyo.
+Austin seeks the imprisoned Dr. Evil's help to find the culprit.
+Dr. Evil antagonizes Austin by reminding him that Nigel was also absent when Austin was given the title of "International Man of Mystery" during their British Intelligence academy graduation, an event that angered Dr. Evil as he had the top grades in the class.
+Dr. Evil agrees to give Austin the information in exchange for a prison transfer, in which he reveals that Goldmember is behind the abduction, so Austin time travels to 1975 and infiltrates Studio 69, Goldmember's roller disco club in New York City.
+He is reunited with his former lover, undercover FBI agent Foxxy Cleopatra.
+Austin locates his father but is unable to rescue him.
+Goldmember takes Nigel through Dr. Evil's time machine to 2002 while Austin and Foxxy escape back to 2002.
+Dr. Evil and Mini-Me instigate a prison riot and escape.
+Number 3, a British Intelligence mole, informs Austin that Dr. Evil has moved to a new lair near Tokyo.